-Trekking in Nepal is every trekker’s dream.
+Trekking in Nepal in October is every trekker’s dream.
 Nepal is one of the best places for trekking in the world.

 The country has great natural beauty and serves as a perfect place for trekking with its wide range of mountains, slopes, and hills.
 Added, trekking and traveling in Nepal is budget-friendly compared to other countries.

 Due to favorable weather condition and spectacular views in October, high number of trekkers hit the trekking trial.
 Thus, October is the busiest and the peak season for trekking.

 October is also the month of the biggest festival and celebration in Nepal.
 So, you have the perfect opportunity to witness the culture and local festivities to the fullest if you plan on doing trekking in Nepal in October.

 - Top five trekking trials in October

 - Supplies and Equipment

 Nepal Weather in October

 If you are planning for any sort of trekking whether long or short, then October might be the best season.
 Starting from the shortest trek of Ghorepani Poon Hill Trek to month-long other trekking such as Everest Base Camp trek, October is the best time.